cGuille/YouLoop/README.md

 Sometimes, the YouLoop button does not appear next to the video title.
 It seems that the YouLoop script is somehow not loaded.
 Just reloading the page should make the button come.

-## The button appear but it is crossed and it won't work
+## The button appears but it is crossed and won't work

 It means that the video you are watching is not using the HTML5 browser feature.
 See [the related YouTube page](https://www.youtube.com/html5).